szilard/teach-data-science-msc-analytics-ceu/README.md

 "I'll mention this course if someone asks what's a good course like"

-"one of the most interesting and informative courses so far"
+"One of the most interesting and informative courses so far"